au-ry/devsu-project/README.md

 3. The name and email of the user are updated.
 4. The updated user is searched.
 5. The user is deleted.

+In this test, I used the website https://petstore.swagger.io/.
+After reading the documentation, I automated the test cases.
+I followed the predefined steps, and the results were successful.

 ## Contacto/Contact
 *Aury Lopez*